 - Liposuction is not a weight-loss tool but a cosmetic procedure with subtle effects.

 - Risks include infection and scarring

 - Liposuction can be used to treat some medical conditions.

 What is liposuction?

 Liposuction is not an overall weight-loss method.

-Patients who undergo liposuction generally have a stable body weight, but would like to remove undesirable deposits of body fat in specific parts of the body.
+People who undergo liposuction usually have a stable body weight but would like to remove undesirable deposits of body fat in specific parts of the body.

-Liposuction does not remove cellulite, dimples, or stretch marks.
-The aim is aesthetic - the patient wishes to change and enhance the contour of their body.
+The procedure does not remove cellulite, dimples, or stretch marks.
+The aim is esthetic.
+It suits those who wish to change and enhance the contour of their body.

 Liposuction permanently removes fat cells, altering the shape of the body.
 However, if the patient does not lead a healthy lifestyle after the operation, there is a risk that the remaining fat cells will grow bigger.